-220-8.2 Canandaigua Lake Viewshed and Ridgeline Protection Law- 6-1-17
+220-8.2 Viewshed and Ridgeline Protection Law- 8-8-17

-- A. INTENT AND PURPOSE: The intent of the Canandaigua Lake Viewshed and Ridgeline Protection Law is to promote new development that blends harmoniously with the natural terrain and vegetation in order to preserve and protect the scenic character and the environmental quality of the Canandaigua Lake viewshed. - (1) Development within the Canandaigua Lake Viewshed and Ridgeline Protection Areas shall be "Visually Subordinate".
+- A. INTENT AND PURPOSE: The intent of the Viewshed and Ridgeline Protection Law is to promote new development that blends harmoniously with the natural terrain and vegetation in order to preserve and protect the scenic character and the environmental quality of the Canandaigua Lake viewshed. - (1) Development within the Viewshed and Ridgeline Protection Areas shall be "Visually Subordinate".
 The intent of this standard is not to require the complete screening of all new development.
 The principle of visually subordinate recognizes that development might be visible if sought out by the viewer, but that the development is not a defining or highly memorable feature of the visible landscape.
-Visually subordinate development shall preserve unique visual resources and the natural harmony of the landscape patterns formed by uninterrupted forests, ridgelines and hillsides. - (2) PURPOSE: The purpose of the Canandaigua Lake Viewshed and Ridgeline Protection Law is to: - (a) -P-protect important scenic views and vistas for the general welfare of the residents and businesses of the Town of Canandaigua, of for visitors to the Town of Canandaigua, of for those traveling on or otherwise enjoying Canandaigua Lake, and of for those residents and businesses across Canandaigua Lake whose own scenic views and vistas include those portions of the Town of Canandaigua; - (b) This law also Ensure that development within defined viewshed and ridgeline areas does not reduce property values by unnecessarily detracting from the scenic qualities of the area; - (c) Ensure that tourism and commerce enjoy long-term viability by preserving, protecting, enhancing, and restoring the scenic qualities of the Canandaigua Lake viewshed; and - (d) Peromotes planting and maintenaince of ing trees and shrubs across the viewshed, which stabilizes slopes, protects water quality and improves habitat value.
+Visually subordinate development shall preserve unique visual resources and the natural harmony of the landscape patterns formed by uninterrupted forests, ridgelines and hillsides. - (2) The purpose of the Viewshed and Ridgeline Protection Law is to: - (a) Protect important scenic views and vistas for the general welfare of the residents and businesses of the Town of Canandaigua, for visitors to the Town of Canandaigua, for those traveling on or otherwise enjoying Canandaigua Lake, and for those residents and businesses across Canandaigua Lake whose own scenic views and vistas include those portions of the Town of Canandaigua; - (b) Ensure that development within defined viewshed and ridgeline areas does not reduce property values by unnecessarily detracting from the scenic qualities of the area; - (c) Ensure that tourism and commerce enjoy long-term viability by preserving, protecting, enhancing, and restoring the scenic qualities of the Canandaigua Lake viewshed; and - (d) Promote planting and maintenance of trees and shrubs across the viewshed, which stabilizes slopes, protects water quality and improves habitat value.

-B. DEFINITIONS efinitions
+B. DEFINITIONS

-Common Public Viewing Area- shall include any portion of the northern and eastern shoreline of Canandaigua Lake for which the Town of Canandaigua is visible.
+Common Public Viewing Area - shall include any portion of the northern and eastern shoreline of Canandaigua Lake for which the Town of Canandaigua is visible.